KonstantinosKrantas/Software-Engineering1/README.md

 and completed the modeling part using UML.
 For the 2nd Deliverable, we demonstrated the Design Patterns which will be used, defined our resources and our REST interface using SwaggerHub.
-Finally, we used Node-RED to run our users stories
+Finally, we used Node-RED to run our users stories.